JetBrains/guide/site/dotnet/tutorials/resharper-to-rider/rider-debugger-for-resharper-users/index.md

 ![JetBrains Rider debugger tool window](./rider-debugger-tool-window.png)

 In addition to relevant information about our application, we can also access the debugging toolbar on the window's top-most border.
 Here we can _restart_, _stop_, _resume_, and _pause_ the current debugging session.
 We can also _step over_, _step into_, and _step out_ of our code.
-Finally we have some additional elements to quickly manage breakpoints.
+Finally, we have some additional elements to quickly manage breakpoints.

 ![JetBrains Rider debugger tool window's buttons](./rider-debugger-tool-window-buttons.png)